robotoD/GenoVi/README.md

 | .txt | input files for Circos visualization|
 | prediction_deepnog.csv | COG prediction using the COG 2020 database by DeepNOG.|

+## Additional information
+For further information, please read the user guide.

 ## Citation and License